 Each placement will provide the skills and experience to help them seek a career within the maritime heritage sector.
 Trainees will also have the opportunity to visit other partner organisations to gain experience of both sailing and museum based vessels as well as masterclasses, visits to maritime museums and heritage organisations and individual professional development training opportunities.

 By the end of the year, trainees will have built up a record of operational, maintenance and conservation skills and will be able to gain certificates accredited by National Historic Ships UK.

-Find out more about the two training routes and read about our partner organisations, where you can watch short films describing the experience a trainee will have at each site.
+Find out more about the two training routes and read about our partner organisations, where you can watch short films describing the experience trainees will have at each site.

 Trainees receive a bursary to cover living expenses whilst on the program of £1000 per month.
 All other costs including professional training at IBTC Lowestoft, the induction sea school and travel to rotations or other programme activities are funded as part of the project.